Codecademy/docs/content/javascript/concepts/strings/terms/replaceAll/replaceAll.md

   - 'paths/front-end-engineer-career-path'
 ---

-Returns a new string by replacing all the matches of searchValue by replacementValue.
+Returns a new string by replacing all the matches in a string of a given search value with a given replacement value.

 ## Syntax